-1. If the exit of a maneuver is done upright instead of inverted (the pilot forgot to perform a $\frac{1}{2}$ roll on the downline), and corrects this by doing $\frac{1}{2}$ roll after the exit, on the horizontal line, the original maneuver will be zeroed because the $\frac{1}{2}$ roll was omitted on the downline, however the following maneuver will be scored because this $\frac{1}{2}$ roll was added only to correct the attitude of the aircraft for the beginning of that next maneuver (Fig. 9).
-A break penalty will be applied, see Rule 7.3.c.1.
+1: If the exit of a maneuver is done upright instead of inverted (the pilot forgot to perform a 1⁄2 roll on the downline), and corrects this by doing 1⁄2 roll after the exit, on the horizontal line, the original maneuver will be zeroed because the 1⁄2 roll was omitted on the downline, however the following maneuver will be scored because this 1⁄2 roll was added only to correct the attitude of the aircraft for the beginning of that next maneuver (Figure 9).
+A break penalty will be applied, see Rule 6.3.c.1.

-2. If the pilot exits the

-maneuver in the wrong direction on the X-axis (pull instead of push at the bottom of a figure), then adds a 180 degree turn and a 180 degree roll to correct the mistake and comes back to the correct flight direction he/she will be assessed a break penalty, see Rule 7.3.c.1.
-The original maneuver will be zeroed because the exit 1/4 loop was not performed per the ARESTI, and the following maneuver will be scored from wings level after the completion of the 180-degree turn and roll.
+2: If the pilot exits the maneuver in the wrong direction and/or attitude on the X-axis or the Y-axis, a sequence interruption has occurred.
+A zero will be assessed for the interruption.
+Should a "corrective maneuver" (c.1) fix the mistake and the pilot returns to the correct flight direction and attitude, judging will resume at that point and he/she will be then be assessed a break penalty, see Rule 6.3.c.1.
+The original maneuver will be zeroed because improper exit was performed per the ARESTI, and the following maneuver will be scored from wings level and in the correct attitude and heading.

-Note: Corrective actions that exceed 270 degrees of turn and or 180 degrees of roll constitute a Break in Sequence.
+Note: Corrective actions that exceed 270 degrees of turn and/or 180 degrees of roll constitute a Break in Sequence.